Life-Sustaining Processes of the Diatom

 Reactive oxygen species

-The light-dependent reactions in diatoms are dependent on the absorption of photons by the chlorophyll A present in the light-harvesting complex.
+The light-dependent reactions in diatoms are dependent on the of photons by the chlorophyll A present in the light-harvesting complex.
 When a chlorophyll A molecule is excited after the absorption of a photon, it ultimately has 3 fates (Scheme 1).
 It can either lead to photochemistry (which is the process by which the energy is transferred to release an electron that will travel through the electron-transport chain), it can dissipate the energy in the form of heat, or it can also reemit the light by fluorescent emission (Buck et al., 2019).
 The diatom has a high control over these various mechanisms and can influence them depending on their light condition.
 They will prefer to have a large amount of photochemistry under low-light conditions since this is how they get their energy but under intense light, too much photochemistry will lead to oxidative damage that hurts the organism (Buck et al., 2019).
 This is because an increase in photochemistry will lead to an over-reduction of the cellular NADP+ which will lead to the production of the O2 superoxide by Mehler’s reaction (Latowski et al., 2011).
 This superoxide is dangerous to the plant since it forms peroxides and hydroxyl radicals.

 Scheme 1: The possible outcomes after the photon excitation of a chlorophyll A molecule.
 The percentages represent how often it happens under normal light conditions.
 In high-light stress, the diatom will increase the non-photochemical quenching (Sardar et al., 2016).